The college is located on a 40-acre campus in the town of Hesston, Kansas. Major campus facilities include the

 Hesston Mennonite Church—space for chapel and other large campus gatherings.

-Nursing students use the following clinical affiliations in their education: Hutchinson Clinic and Hutchinson Regional Medical Center, Hutchinson; Harvey County Health Department, DaVita Inc., Fresenius Medical Care, Newton Medical Center, Newton Unified School District 373, Peace Connections/Circles of Hope and Prairie View Mental Health Center and Progressive Home Health and Hospice, Newton; Schowalter Villa, Hesston; McPherson Hospital, McPherson; Progressive Home Health and Hospice, Via Christi Hospitals and Wesley Medical Center, Wichita; and additional facilities as needed.
+Nursing students use the following clinical affiliations in their education: Hutchinson Clinic and Hutchinson Regional Medical Center, Hutchinson; Harvey County Health Department, Kidron Inc., New Jerusalem Missions, Newton Medical Center, Newton Unified School District 373, Peace Connections/Circles of Hope and Prairie View Mental Health Center, Newton; Hickory Homes and Schowalter Villa, Hesston; McPherson Hospital, McPherson; Via Christi hospitals and Wesley Medical Center, Wichita, and additional facilities as needed.

 Stutzman Retreat Center